Tatsu21/sonero/README.md

 | `BUILD_TESTING` | `ON` | Build the QtTest suites. |
 | `CMAKE_BUILD_TYPE` | `RelWithDebInfo` | Set explicitly for release builds. |

+**Where the version comes from.** The number is the latest `git tag` that looks like `x.y.z` (a leading `v` is fine), so cutting a release is one tag and not a tag plus an edit somewhere.
+A build with no readable tag — a source tarball, a clone without tags — falls back to `SONERO_FALLBACK_VERSION` in `CMakeLists.txt` and says so loudly in the configure output.
+The app shows the exact commit too: **Settings → About** reads `0.1.1 (main@1a2b3c)`, or the tag alone on a release build.

 </details>

-> **A note on CI coverage:** the pipeline builds and tests on Ubuntu 22.04 and 24.04.
+> **A note on CI coverage:** the pipeline builds and tests on Ubuntu 22.04 and 24.04,
-> The Arch, Fedora and openSUSE dependency lists are the standard equivalents and are
+> and in Arch and Fedora containers — rolling distributions carry the newest toolchains,
+> so they break a build long before an LTS runner notices.
+The openSUSE list is the
-> verified by contributors rather than by CI — open an issue if a package name drifts.
+> standard equivalent but is not built by CI; open an issue if a package name drifts.

 ---